atcreamer/bdr/README.md

 This is a placeholder data catalog record for project:

-Kobayashi L, Oyalowo A, Agrawal U, Hu X, Loparo KA, Leary OP, Jay GD, Merck DL.
+Kobayashi L, Oyalowo A, Agrawal U, Hu X, Loparo KA, Leary OP, Jay GD, Merck DL

-"Push Electronic Relay for Smart Alarms for End User Situational Awareness (PERSEUS) Research Program Full Original .json Files Dataset."
+"Adjudicated/Annotated Telemetry Signals for Medically Important and Clinically Significant Events-0 (ATOMICS-0) Dataset."

-5,459 files in 365 folders ~1.69 Tb of data
+256 .csv files in 71 folders > 4.65 Gb of data

 For more information contact: LKobayashi@lifespan.org